-Our group audit was scoped by obtaining an understanding of the group and its environment and assessing the risks of material misstatement at the group level.
-Based on that assessment, we focused our group audit scope primarily on the audit work in one significant component, which was the parent Company.
-This component was subject to a full scope audit and accounts for 100% of the group's net assets.
-The remaining non-significant components were subject to specified audit procedures where the extent of our testing was based on our asssessment of the risks of material misstatement to the group financial statements.
+We scoped our audit by obtaining an understanding of the group and its environment and assessing the risks of material misstatement at the group level.
+Based on that assessment, we focused our group audit scope primarily on the audit work in one significant component, which was the parent company.
+This component was subject to a full scope audit and the value of total assets in the parent company statement of financial position accounts for 94% of the value of total assets in the consolidated statement of financial position.
+The remaining 5 components were subject to specified audit procedures where the extent of our testing was based on our assessment of the risks of material misstatement to the group financial statements.
+The parent company transferred some licences and associated intangible assets to three new subsidiaries during the year by way of a capital contribution.
+Consequently, our current year audit of the financial statements of the parent company involved a change in scope to consider the carrying value of the resulting investment in subsidiaries as well as intangible assets.